-(Prescribing Information: Adderall 2017, Adderall XR 2018, Adzenys ER 2017, Adzenys XR-ODT 2018, Aptensio XR 2017, Concerta 2017, Cotempla 2017, Daytrana 2017, Desoxyn 2017, Dexedrine Spansule 2019, Dyanavel XR 2019, Evekeo 2016, Evekeo ODT 2019, Focalin 2019, Focalin XR 2019, Intuniv 2018, Jornay PM 2018, Kapvay 2018, Mydayis 2017, Methylin Oral Solution 2017, methylphenidate chewable tablets 2018, methylphenidate ER 2017, methylphenidate ER (CD) 2018, ProCentra 2017, QuilliChew ER 2018, Quillivant XR 2018, Ritalin 2019, Ritalin LA 2019, Strattera 2017, Vyvanse 2018, Zenzedi 2017)
+(Prescribing Information: Adderall 2020, Adderall XR 2020, Adhansia XR 2021, Adzenys ER 2017, Adzenys XR-ODT 2018, Aptensio XR 2019, Azstarys 2021, Concerta 2017, Cotempla XR-ODT 2017, Daytrana 2019, Desoxyn 2019, Dexedrine Spansule 2019.
+Dvanavel XR 2019.
+Evekeo 2019.
+Evekeo ODT 2021.
+Focalin 2021.
+Focalin XR 2021.
+Intuniv 2020, Jornay PM 2021, Kapvay 2020, Mydayis 2020, Methylin Oral Solution 2017, methylphenidate chewable tablets 2021, methylphenidate ER 2021, methylphenidate ER (CD) 2021, ProCentra 2017, Qelbree 2021, QuilliChew ER 2018, Quillivant XR 2018, Relexxii 2019, Ritalin 2021, Ritalin LA 2021, Strattera 2020, Vyvanse 2020, Zenzedi 2019)

-- Adderall, Evekeo, ProCentra, and Zenzedi are approved for use in children 3 years of age and older.
-Daytrana, Desoxyn, Dexedrine Spansule, Dyanavel XR, Intuniv, and Kapvay are approved for use in children 6 years of age and older.
-Adderall XR, Adzenys ER, Adzenys XR-ODT, Aptensio XR, Focalin, Focalin XR, Jornay PM, methylphenidate ER (CD), Methylphenidate ER, Methylin Oral Solution, methylphenidate chewable tablets, QuilliChew ER, Quillivant XR, Ritalin, Ritalin LA, Strattera, and Vyvanse are approved for use in patients 6 years of age and older.
-Cotempla XR-ODT and Evekeo ODT are approved for use in pediatric patients 6 to 17 years of age.
-Concerta is approved for use in children 6 years of age and older, adolescents, and adults up to 65 years of age.
-Mydayis is approved for use in patients 13 years of age and older. - These drugs are approved for use in patients 6 years of age and older. - †These drugs are not recommended for use in children under 12 years of age for treatment of exogenous obesity.
-The limited usefulness of these products should be weighed against possible risks inherent in use of the drugs. - Limitation of use: - Lisdexamfetamine: Lisdexamfetamine is not indicated or recommended for weight loss.
+Adderall, Evekeo, ProCentra, and Zenzedi are approved for use in children 3 years of age and older.
+Evekeo ODT is approved for use in patients 3 to 17 years of age.
+Daytrana, Desoxyn, Dexedrine Spansule, Intuniv, and Kapvay are approved for use in children 6 years of age and older.
+Adderall XR, Adhansia XR, Adzenys ER, Adzenys XR-ODT, Aptensio XR, Azstarys, Dyanavel XR, Focalin, Focalin XR, Jornay PM, methylphenidate ER (CD), methylphenidate ER, Methylin Oral Solution, methylphenidate chewable tablets, QuilliChew ER, Quillivant XR, Ritalin, Strattera, and Vyvanse are approved for use in patients 6 years of age and older.
+Cotempla XR-ODT and Qelbree are approved for use in pediatric patients 6 to 17 years of age.
+Ritalin LA is approved for use in pediatric patients 6 to 12 years of age.
+Concerta and Relexxii are approved for use in children 6 years of age and older, adolescents, and adults up to 65 years of age.
+Mydayis is approved for use in patients 13 years of age and older.

+These drugs are approved for use in patients 6 years of age and older.

+†These drugs are not recommended for use in children under 12 years of age for treatment of exogenous obesity.
+The limited usefulness of these products should be weighed against possible risks inherent in use of the drugs.

+- Limitation of use: - Aptensio XR: Pediatric patients younger than 6 years of age experienced higher plasma exposure than patients 6 years and older at the same dose and high rates of AEs, most notably weight loss. - Lisdexamfetamine: Lisdexamfetamine is not indicated or recommended for weight loss.
 Use of other sympathomimetic drugs for weight loss has been associated with serious cardiovascular (CV) adverse events (AEs).
 The safety and effectiveness of this drug for the treatment of obesity have not been established. - Mydayis: Pediatric patients 12 years and younger experienced higher plasma exposure than patients 13 years and older at the same dose and experienced higher rates of AEs, mainly insomnia and decreased appetite. - Information on indications, mechanism of action, pharmacokinetics, dosing, and safety has been obtained from the prescribing information for the individual products, except where noted otherwise.